laurenpalladino/Debates-and-Undecided-Voters/README.md

 # Debates-and-Undecided-Voters
 analysis + source code for Political Behavior Seminar

-This piece was originally written as a part of POLI 480: Seminar in Political Behavior at Rice University
+This piece was originally written as a part of POLI 480: Seminar in Political Behavior at Rice University in Spring 2019

 If you would like access to raw data please email lrp6@rice.edu